reactphp/http/README.md

 you could also send a big amount of data via little chunks or use it for body data that needs to calculated.

+If the request handler resolves with a response stream that is already closed, it will simply send an empty response body.

 If the response body is a `string`, a `Content-Length` header will be added automatically.
 If the response body is a ReactPHP `ReadableStreamInterface` and you do not